qtecsolution/1commerce-saas/README.md

 # 1Commerce – One-Page Shop Builder

-1Commerce is the ultimate platform for small and medium-sized enterprises (SMEs) to craft and launch high-converting landing pages with ease.
+1Commerce is the ultimate platform for small and medium-sized enterprises (SMEs) to craft and launch high-converting single page shops with ease.
 With an intuitive real-time customization, and niche product optimization, businesses can showcase their products effortlessly.
 Powered by PHP, Laravel, Vue.js, and Bootstrap, it delivers a seamless, responsive, and scalable experience across all devices.
-Whether you're a startup or an established brand, 1Commerce transforms your ideas into stunning landing pages—without the hassle of coding.
+Whether you're a startup or an established brand, 1Commerce transforms your ideas into stunning single page shops—without the hassle of coding.

 ---

 ## 🚀 Features

--   **Real-Time Customization**: Easily customize landing pages in real-time with a user-friendly interface.
+-   **Real-Time Customization**: Easily customize single page shops in real-time with a user-friendly interface.
 -   **Niche Product Focus**: Tailored for SMEs to showcase and manage niche products effectively.
 -   **Responsive Design**: Built with Bootstrap and Vue.js for a seamless experience across devices.
 -   **Scalable Backend**: Powered by Laravel for robust and scalable backend operations.